You are listening to the Sean Hannity Radio Show Podcast.

 Yeah, Sean, I mean, two things.

-Number one, of course, uh the the individuals that do these acts are responsible for what they do, and this guy, Hoskinson is is responsible.
+Number one, of course, the individuals that do these acts are responsible for what they do, and this guy, Hodgkinson, is responsible.

-That said, Sean, and I've written a column on this uh as a spectator, I think.
+That said, Sean, and I've written a column on this as a spectator, I think.

-Uh when you look at the history of the American left, I mean, whether it was the Ku Klux Klan, which was described by historians as the quote unquote the terrorist arm of the Democratic Party, or the military arm of the Democratic Party.
+When you look at the history of the American left, I mean, whether it was the Ku Klux Klan, which was described by historians as the quote-unquote, the terrorist arm of the Democratic Party or the military arm of the Democratic Party, labor violence.

-Uh when Ronald Reagan was an actor and was active in this and uh uh screen actor skill and was protesting communism, he got threats of having acids thrown in his face.
+When Ronald Reagan was an actor and was active in the screen actors guild and was protesting communism, he got threats of having acid thrown in his face.

-Uh in my lifetime, your lifetime, the FCF would threaten violence.
+In my lifetime, your lifetime, the SDF would threaten violence.

-Then of course, the weather underground and Bill Ayers and all of that.
+And then, of course, the Weather Underground and Bill Ayers and all of that.

-And then you move up to current time and it's occupied Wall Street, running through the streets of Seattle, smashing windows, etc.
+And then you move up to current time, and it's Occupy Wall Street running through the streets of Seattle, smashing windows, etc.

 This is part of the left.